EXPLAINER: How long did it take medics to reach Floyd?

 As Derek Chauvin’s defense attorney attempted to shift blame from the former Minneapolis police officer in George Floyd’s death, he questioned paramedics on delays in their efforts to resuscitate Floyd.

-But one paramedic told jurors that he thought Floyd was already dead when he checked for a pulse while Chauvin was still pinning Floyd’s neck with his knee.
+But one paramedic told jurors that he thought Floyd was already dead when he checked for a pulse while Chauvin was still pinning Floyd to the ground.
 The testimony struck at central questions of the trial: When and how did Floyd die?

 Questioning an emergency medical technician for the fire department, defense attorney Eric Nelson seemed to suggest a drawn-out response, potentially setting up an argument that if medical help had arrived sooner, Floyd could have been saved.
+Chauvin, 45, is charged with murder and manslaughter in Floyd’s death May 25.
+The white officer is accused of pressing his knee into the 46-year-old man’s neck for 9 minutes, 29 seconds.

 “It might be fitting into the theory they were going to keep him restrained until EMTs got there, keep him controlled until the true professionals got there,” said Mike Brandt, a local defense attorney who has been following the case.